Multiverse: Transactional Memory with Dynamic Multiversioning: Algorithm

 \subsection{Correctness and Progress}

 \begin{theorem} \tmname\ guarantees weak progressiveness and opacity. \end{theorem}

 \paragraph{Weak Progressiveness} In \tmname, a conflict will occur if a transaction attempts to validate a lock that is already locked.
 A conflict will also occur if a transaction attempts to validate a lock with a version that is greater than or equal to the transaction's read clock.
-Both scenarios can only arise as a result of a concurrent (update) transaction.
+Assuming there is a one-to-one mapping of locks to addresses, both scenarios can only arise as a result of a concurrent (update) transaction.
 When two transactions conflict \tmname\ does not guarantee that one of the transactions will commit, meaning it is not strongly progressive.
 However, since aborts only occur due to conflicts, \tmname\ does guarantee weak progressiveness.